 Thunder practice room assignments:

-Practice room assignments, days, times, and locations ~ attached information
+Practice room assignments, days, times, and locations ~ attachment soon to be posted

 - Wrestlers are assigned to a practice group based on age, weight, and skill level.